Karen Fisher, JD

 Trustee

-One of the nation’s leading experts on Medicare, Fisher has more than 25 years of experience in legislative and regulatory healthcare policy.
-Most recently, she served as senior health counsel for the Senate Finance Committee where she played a key role in drafting the Medicare Access and CHIP Reauthorization Act of 2015 and the new Medicare physician payment system.
+One of the nation’s leading experts on Medicare, Ms. Fisher has more than 25 years of experience in legislative and regulatory healthcare policy.
+Prior to the AAMC, she served as senior health counsel for the Senate Finance Committee where she played a key role in drafting the Medicare Access and CHIP Reauthorization Act of 2015 and the new Medicare physician payment system.
 She also served as lead adviser on other Medicare concerns and healthcare policies.

-Fisher earned both her pharmacy and law degrees from the University of Pittsburgh.
+Ms. Fisher is also a board member for the American Board of Surgery.
+She earned both her pharmacy and law degrees from the University of Pittsburgh.